mattermost/mattermost-handbook-1/source/sop/operations.md

 - Too many procedures stored in email, channels and tribal knowledge
 - Too many undocumented, unclear procedures
 - Duplicate, conflicted procedure documented
+- People not knowing about and/or following SOPs

 Measures